ray-project/ray/doc/source/ray-debugging.rst

 ---------------------

 Often we do not know in advance where an error happens, so we cannot set a breakpoint.
-In these cases, we can automatically drop into the debugger when an exception happens.
+In these cases, we can automatically drop into the debugger when an error occurs or an exception is thrown.
+This is called *post-mortem debugging*.

 We will show how this works using a Ray serve application.
 Copy the following code into a file called ``serve_debugging.py``: